-- 9. A contractor that fails to comply with any of the material terms of a third [[make-up plan]]>>Make-up Plan<, without good[[s]] cause, may be subject to debarment and shall automatically be evaluated for debarment.
-After serving a debarment for failure to satisfy a [[make-up plan]]>>Make-up Plan - 10.
+- 9. A contractor that fails to comply with any of the material terms of a third [[makeup plan]]>>Make-up Plan<<, without good[[s]] cause, may be subject to debarment and shall automatically be evaluated for debarment.
+After serving a debarment for failure to satisfy a [[make up plan]]>>Make-up Plan<< for no good cause, the subject firm shall be deemed ineligible for bidding on county contracts with measures for one (1) additional year unless the County Mayor or designee determines that an emergency exists justifying such participation, and the Board of County Commissioners approves such decision. - 10.
 The bidder will remain in a non-compliance status until the CSBE makeup goal has been achieved. - 11.
 Failure of the bidder to make up the CSBE measure when opportunities are available on existing or future County Contracts will result in the imposition of other penalties or sanctions as referenced in Sections XIX and XX.